easybuilders/easybuild-docs/docs/writing-easyconfig-files.md

 - modules must exist for all (non-system) dependencies
 - (non-system) dependencies can be resolved via `--robot`
 - format: `(<name>, <version>[, <versionsuffix>[, <toolchain>]])`
+- An [architecture specific](#architecture-specific-values) version is possible.
+  This also allows adding or removing a dependency for a specific architecture.

 Example: